tsarahbd/retail-data-analysis/README.md

 As a regional sales director, I want to analyze sales performance by geographic location (city, state and country) to identify regions that underperform.
 I used Excel for data cleaning and preparation to demonstrate **VLOOKUP**, **pivot tables**, and **conditional formatting**.
 I want to focus more on Germany for this Analysis and so I used **VLOOKUP** to correct the incorrect names for States as given in the dataset.
 To visualise *regional sales performance*, **Charts** are used.
 An interactive dashboard is then made to display key metrics like total sales by region. **Slicing** is performed to filter country, state and city in the dashboard to identify the region with high performance and low performance.

+## Monthly Sales Trend Analysis

+As a sales manager, I want to analyze monthly sales trend of top-selling products.
+To do this, I used MySQL to import data and perform *data cleaning*.
+I wrote SQL queries to do the data analysis.
+I have used *data aggregation*, *date and time functions*, *conditional filtering*, *ranking and window functions*, *subqueries* and *sorting & ordering* to prepare a table showing top 3 countries with highest selling products by month.